Procrastination is a big problem for writers. The Economist takes a view, based on research and economic theory: New-year irresolution.

 - Be mindful.
 Think about the attitudes that cause you to procrastinate: the feeling of ‘I can do it later’, the lure of easier tasks, a sense that the put-off job is difficult etc. Think about how you can counter these attitudes.
 Admiral Nelson said “never put off to tomorrow what you can do today.”
 It’s a helpful reminder and you might find other catchphrases or ways to change your thinking.

 - Block access to distractions.
-Distraction-free editors can help.
+Distraction-free editors can help beat procrastination.
 Working in a different place can be good too.
-I wrote a nice list of alternative locations for HP’s Business Answers website.
+We published a nice list of alternative places to work on Turbine.
+The biggest gains are likely to come from improving your office’s productivity.

 - Monitor progress.
 I like Joe’s Goals.
 I’m just experimenting with RescueTime now.
 It monitors what you do with your PC and gives you lots of metrics and reports on a minute-by-minute basis.